semaraugusto/RollupNC_tutorial/2_verify_merkle/README.md

-# Merkle Trees - Again...
+# Merkle Trees - Again

 By now you should've already implemented a merkle tree verifier on circom, so lets add new functionalities to the merkle tree.